guardian/support-service-lambdas/modules/identity/README.md

 ```

 ## Tests
-See the identity.test.ts file for examples of how to use the module and the [tests readme file](./test/README.md) for how to acquire a valid access token.
+See the identity.test.ts file for more examples of how to use the module and the [tests readme file](./test/README.md) for how to acquire a valid access token.

 Documentation for the Okta library used [is here](https://github.com/okta/okta-jwt-verifier-js)